 Really Easy Weekends

 The Really Easy Weekends are 'house parties', designed for more experienced novice players of up to approximately 5 years experience.
 The emphasis on these weekends is on the play and socialising.
 There are four bridge sessions - Friday evening, Saturday afternoon and evening will be normal pairs sessions; on Sunday we will play a Swiss Pairs competition.
 There will be an optional instructional session on Saturday morning.
 We suggest that they are most suited to players who are ranked below Master, and whose NGS grading is lower than a Jack.
 Whilst there is no lower limit on a player's ability, they should be comfortable playing in a 'club setting'.
-The dates for Really Easy Weekends in 2020 are: 3rd - 5th April 2020 - Wroxton House Hotel, near Banbury
+The dates for Really Easy Weekends in 2022 are: TBC

 Improvers events at YCBA congresses